blackchip-org/scan/README.md

 # scan

 An all-purpose scanner for your lexical needs.
+Guaranteed to be regex-free!

 ## Introduction